 Access to your information and updating and correcting your information

-- You may have the right to request a copy of the information that we hold about you.
-If you would like a copy of some or all of your personal information, please send an email to firstname.lastname@example.org or send a letter to Mark Dyke, Cordery, Lexis House, 30 Farringdon Street, London, EC4A 4HH, United Kingdom.
-We may make a small charge for this service where that is legally permitted.
+- You have the right to request a copy of the information that we hold about you; this right is subject to certain conditions and exceptions.
+If you would like a copy of some or all of your personal information, please send an email to email@example.com or send a letter to Nosheen Hussain, Cordery, Lexis House, 30 Farringdon Street, London, EC4A 4HH, United Kingdom.

-- To the extent permitted by law you have the right to access, update, correct, restrict, delete, be forgotten or object to the processing of, ore request the data portability of the personal data collected about you subject to some conditions and exceptions.
-You can find more about those rights in the EU by reading the General Data Protection Regulation available at http://www.eugdpr.org/the-regulation.html.
+- To the extent permitted by law you have the right to access, update, correct, restrict, delete, be forgotten or object to the processing of, or request the data portability of the personal data collected about you subject to some conditions and exceptions.
+You can find out more about these rights in the UK by reading the UK General Data Protection Regulation (UK GDPR) here https://www.legislation.gov.uk/eur/2016/679/contents and please also see the UK Information Commissioner Office’s guidance here https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/.
+By way of further information you may also wish to consult the UK Data Protection Act 2018, which can be found here https://www.legislation.gov.uk/ukpga/2018/12/contents/enacted.
 Our glossary at http://www.corderycompliance.com/eu-data-protection-glossary/ also has information on some of these rights.
-If you wish to inquire about those rights or would like to submit a request then please send an email to firstname.lastname@example.org or send a letter to Mark Dyke, Cordery, Lexis House, 30 Farringdon Street, London, EC4A 4HH, United Kingdom.
+If you wish to inquire about those rights or would like to submit a request then please send an email to email@example.com or send a letter to Nosheen Hussain, Cordery, Lexis House, 30 Farringdon Street, London, EC4A 4HH, United Kingdom.

 - As mentioned earlier, you have the right to opt-out of receiving communications from us at any time even if you have chosen to opt-in on an earlier occasion.